 - Juris Doctor Degree, University of Minnesota Law School 1975-78

-- Elected United States Electoral College for State of Minnesota, 1972; Youngest member of Electoral College in U.S. History at age 19
+- Elected United States Electoral College for the State of Minnesota, 1972; Youngest member of Electoral College in U.S. History at age 19

 - Rotary International Scholar, Edinburgh University, Edinburgh, Scotland 1974-75